I Forgot That You Existed

 "I Forgot That You Existed" is a song by the American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
 She wrote and produced the track with Louis Bell and Frank Dukes.
-"I Forgot That You Existed" is a bubblegum pop, R&B, electropop, and post-tropical house song that features a pop rap beat, a minimalist production, and lyrics about moving on and feeling indifferent to past pain.
+"I Forgot That You Existed" is a bubblegum pop, R&B, electropop, and tropical house song that features a pop rap beat, a minimalist production, and lyrics about moving on and feeling indifferent to past pain.

 Some music critics praised the song for its sharp lyricism and refreshing nature, while others criticized its concept as confusing.
 Commercially, "I Forgot That You Existed" reached number 28 on the US Billboard Hot 100 and the top 40 on the national charts of Australia, Canada, and Singapore.
-It received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
+It was certified platinum in Australia, Brazil, and New Zealand.
 Swift performed the track live twice on her sixth concert tour, the Eras Tour (2023–2024).

 Background and release

 Taylor Swift conceived her seventh studio album, Lover, as a "love letter to love" that explores the different emotions stirred by love.
 It was influenced by the connections she experienced with her fans during her Reputation Stadium Tour (2018), which helped her recalibrate her personal life and artistic direction.
 Republic Records released Lover on August 23, 2019; it was Swift's first album under the label after she ended her previous contract with Big Machine Records.
 "I Forgot That You Existed" was released as Lovers opening track.
 A voice memo that contains an unfinished demo of the song, dubbed "piano/vocal", was included in the physical deluxe edition of the album.

 Swift performed "I Forgot That You Existed" as a "surprise" song on acoustic guitar twice on her sixth concert tour, the Eras Tour (2023–2024).
 She played it for the first time at the first show in Mexico City on August 24, 2023.
 She performed "I Forgot That You Existed" as part of a mashup with her 2017 song "This Is Why We Can't Have Nice Things" at the Cardiff show on June 18, 2024.